MahmoodHashem/dev-challenges/Responsive Web Developer/minimal-blog-card/Readme.md

-# Responsive Web Developer - Simple Homepage - Alarado
+# Responsive Web Developer - Minimal Blog Card

-This is a solution to the [Simple Homepage - Alarado](https://devchallenges.io/challenge/simple-hompage-alarado) challenge of [Dev Challenges](https://devchallenges.io/path/responsive-web-developer)
+This is a solution to the [Minimal Blog Card](https://devchallenges.io/challenge/minimal-blog-card) challenge of [Dev Challenges](https://devchallenges.io/path/responsive-web-developer)

 ## Table of contents